 President Obama recently signed into law H.R.
-2847 (the "Recently Enacted Legislation"), which will generally impose a federal withholding tax of 30% on dividends paid after December 31, 2013 and the gross proceeds of a disposition of any property that could produce U.S.-source interest or dividends, including our common stock paid after December 31, 2014 to a foreign financial institution unless such institution enters into an agreement with the U.S. government to withhold on certain payments and to collect and provide to the U.S. tax authorities substantial information regarding U.S. account holders of such institution (which includes certain equity and debt holders of such institution, as well as certain account holders that are foreign entities with U.S. owners).
-The Recently Enacted Legislation will also generally impose a federal withholding tax of 30% on dividends and the gross proceeds of a disposition of our common stock paid to a non-financial foreign entity unless such entity provides the withholding agent with a certification identifying the direct and indirect U.S. owners of the entity, subject to the same effective dates.
+2847 (the "Recently Enacted Legislation"), which will generally impose a federal withholding tax of 30% on dividends and the gross proceeds of a disposition of our common stock paid after December 31, 2012 to a foreign financial institution unless such institution enters into an agreement with the U.S. government to withhold on certain payments and to collect and provide to the U.S. tax authorities substantial information regarding U.S. account holders of such institution (which includes certain equity and debt holders of such institution, as well as certain account holders that are foreign entities with U.S. owners).
+The Recently Enacted Legislation will also generally impose a federal withholding tax of 30% on dividends and the gross proceeds of a disposition of our common stock paid after December 31, 2012 to a non-financial foreign entity unless such entity provides the withholding agent with a certification identifying the direct and indirect U.S. owners of the entity.
 Under certain circumstances, a non-U.S. stockholder might be eligible for refunds or credits of such taxes.
 Stockholders are encouraged to consult with their own tax advisors regarding the possible implications of the Recently Enacted Legislation on their investment in our common stock.

-Additionally, Congress recently enacted the Regulated Investment Company Modernization Act of 2010 ("Modernization Act"), which generally applies to taxable years of a RIC beginning on or after December 22, 2010.
+Recently, Congress enacted the Regulated Investment Company Modernization Act of 2010 ("Modernization Act") which generally applies to taxable years of a RIC beginning on or after December 22, 2010.
 In general, and among other things, the Modernization Act (i) eliminates the "preferential dividend" rule, which under current law may disallow certain RIC distributions for purposes of the Annual Distribution Requirement, (ii) allows a RIC to carry forward capital losses, arising after the effective date, indefinitely, and (iii) provides certain mitigation exceptions for certain failures to satisfy the 90% Income Test and the Diversification Tests.